OmegleSpammer/GarbJS/README.md

 You can use <code>--bugreport</code> to report any bugs you may be running into using our package.

 <h2>Changelog</h2>
 Want to keep up to date on changes?
-Check out our GitHub page to see all the latest updates.
+Check out our <a href="https://github.com/MarkDeficio/GarbJS">GitHub page</a> to see all the latest updates.

 <h2>Dependencies</h2>
-GarbJS requires you have npm and gulp installed on your machine.
+GarbJS requires you have <a href="https://www.npmjs.com/package/npm">npm</a> and <a href="https://www.npmjs.com/package/gulp">gulp</a> installed on your machine.

 <h2>References &amp; Articles</h2>
 <ul>